ChomChom Review: How This Sustainable Alternative To Lint Rollers Saved My Space From Pet Fur

 The ChomChom is also a phenomenal addition for keeping clothing fur-free.
 We use it on our wool winter coats, dark denim, and black tops to remove any random pet hair.
 Similar to bedding, it needs to be held taut to prevent the brush from getting caught up on loose fabric.
 However, it's far more efficient than any lint roller I've previously used, even if it does require some unique maneuvering.

 My only complaints about the device are that it's mostly made from plastic and it's rather loud.
 But it's worth noting the plastic is BPA-free, and the manual device is still quieter than a vacuum, even if my dog ran out of the room the first time that I tried to use it.
 (Now she sits patiently on the other side of the couch until my work is done, only to immediately undo it.)
-Plus, the durable design shows no wear or tear even after hundreds of uses over the past 18 months—so I expect it to last.
+Plus, the durable design shows no wear or tear even after hundreds of uses over a nearly 3-year span—so I expect it to last.

 Dealing with pet fur sucks, but having the right tools can make the process way less painful.
 Adding the ChomChom to my lineup of cleaning products gave me a more sustainable way to tackle pet fur around my home without creating too much waste—and for less than $30.
 Plus, it's an easy way to capture pet hair for composting, one of the easiest ways to reduce your environmental impact.